Activists Plan 'Tax Day' Marches Calling For Release Of Trump's Taxes

 Democrats have been pounding on the tax return issue.

-"What is he hiding," asks Bill Pascrell Jr., a Democratic congressman from Paterson, N.J.
+"What is he hiding?" asks Bill Pascrell Jr., a Democratic congressman from Paterson, N.J.

 Democrats on Capitol Hill have different strategies to force Trump's tax returns into the spotlight.

-Pascrell tried last week but his committee chairman, Texas Republican Kevin Brady said it's "a clear invasion of privacy."
+Pascrell tried last week, but his committee chairman, Texas Republican Kevin Brady, said it's "a clear invasion of privacy."

 Pascrell's resolution went down on a party-line vote.

-Reporters asked about Trump's 2016 tax filing at Friday's White House press briefing but spokesman Sean Spicer sidestepped the question and provided no clear answer.
+Reporters asked about Trump's 2016 tax filing at Friday's White House press briefing, but spokesman Sean Spicer sidestepped the question and provided no clear answer.

 There are multiple reasons presidents should let the public see their tax returns.